Don’t miss your tax breaks for being a homeowner!

-Homestead Exemption: Filing for a Homestead Exemption is a good idea because it reduces the taxable value of your home, saving you money during tax time.
-In many counties throughout Georgia such as Cherokee and Cobb, you must have owned and lived on the property as of Jan.
+Filing for a Homestead Exemption is a good idea because it reduces the taxable value of your home, saving you money during tax time.
+In many counties throughout Georgia, you must have owned and lived on the property as of Jan.
 1st.
 You may also be required to file with the city if your property is located within city limits.

-Mortgage Interest Deduction: Before buying a home, a standard deduction may have made the most sense when you prepared your taxes.
-But homeowners can deduct the interest portion of their mortgage payments, and the earlier you are in your mortgage, the greater the percentage of each payment that goes toward interest, so take advantage right away!
+Homeowners can deduct the interest portion of their mortgage payments for tax calculations.
+The amount of deductible mortgage interest is reported each year by the mortgage company on Form 1098.
+This deduction is offered as an incentive for homeowners.
+The earlier you are in your mortgage, the greater the percentage of each payment goes toward interest, so take advantage right away!

 - Warranty Deed book and page